domkm/graphql-best-practices/README.md

 #### Input

 Bias toward __non__-nullable input fields and arguments.
-A non-nullable field which was technically optionally can become required without breaking clients.
+A non-nullable field which was technically optional can become required without breaking clients.
 However, a nullable field cannot become non-nullable without breaking clients.
 Try to have every input field and argument be non-nullable.

 ### Client-Driven